Tech-at-DU/Make-Parties-1/P00-Start-An-Express-Project/README.md

 Now that we have some user stories, let's initialize an Express.js project so we can start on the first user story in the next chapter of this tutorial.

-> [action]
->
-> If you are using Cloud9
+If you are using Cloud9

->
-> 1. Select "Create a New Workspace"
+1. Select "Create a New Workspace"
-> 1. Name your project 'make-parties'
+1. Name your project 'make-parties'
-> 1. At the bottom select a HTML5 template
+1. At the bottom select a HTML5 template
-> 1. Delete the hello-world file.
+1. Delete the hello-world file.
-> 1. You are good to go!
+1. You are good to go!

 # Getting Started - Setting up your Computer